 Once the installation starts you will be prompted to accept the license agreement.
-After you click Install Now to agree the Backblaze installation will begin by installing the necessary files on your computer for the Backclaze client software to run.
+After you click Install Now to agree, the Backblaze installation will begin by installing the necessary files on your computer for the Backblaze client software to run.

-Backblaze will begin analysing your hard drive and data during install.
+Backblaze will begin analyzing your hard drive and data during install.
 Depending on how large your hard drives are this can take a few minutes.
-When this phase is complete you will be presented with a install complete scene and a summary of the files Backblaze found for backup and your initial backup will begin.
+When this phase is complete, you will be presented with an install complete scene and a summary of the files Backblaze found for backup and your initial backup will begin.

 There are some backup preferences to check in version 2 of Backblaze to improve performance under Settings.
 First double check that Backblaze has found all of your hard drives for backup.
 Backblaze supports external hard drives as well as internal hard drives so it is always good to check that all your hard drives have been found or unselect a hard drive if you do not want it backed up.